Twin-2/city-explorer-api/README.md

 ## Getting Started
 1. Clone the repo
 2. run npm i to get the node modules
-3. You will also need to add a .env file with specified port access to 3333 for this code to run properly.
+3. You will also need to add a .env file with to add access keys for the two third party API's used; [weatherBit](https://www.weatherbit.io/) and [movieDB](https://developers.themoviedb.org/3/getting-started/introduction).

 ## Routes
 - '/movies' needs a city to searchQuery(any word) phrase paramater in the query to define what movies to look for. sends query to a movie database and returns a list of the top 20 movies based on your search.